Intellectual Property In Vietnam // Copyrights, Patents, Trademarks, And IP Registration In Vietnam Complete Guide

 Requirements

 Trademarks must be unique and highlight the individual features of a brand, service, or product.
-In addition, the trademarks have to be in color and word or image form.
+Additionally, the trademarks must be in color and either word or image form.

 Expiry Date